YannickAlex07/imghash-rs/docs/difference.md

 ## Pros & Cons

-Like each other hashing algorithm, the average hash algorithm has some pros and cons that are important to know and understand.
+Like each other hashing algorithm, the difference hash algorithm has some pros and cons that are important to know and understand.

 #### Pros